blaynebb/SureStart/README.md

 Day 15(2/23/21): Facial image recognition code uploaded as a new project.

 Day 16(2/24/21): The rectified linear activation function has many advantages over other functions and is often used as a default.
 It has very simple computations, requiring only a max() function.
 It can also carry true zero values, which other functions cannot do exactly due to mathematical functions that are undefined at zero.
 Linear behaviror is also much easier to omptimize and eliminates vanishing graident problem.

+Day 22(3/1/21): NLP can be used to gain an unfair advantage in certain financial markets.
+Other models could potentially propetuate hateful speech or misinterpret sature for facts.
+Not taking the time to properly train a model objectively, while considering all stakeholders, could lead to unethical outputs.